-University of Glasgow, which I started in September 2017.
+of Glasgow, which I started in September 2017.

 Initially, this was a 2 year pump prime fellowship which gave me two years to develop a proposal for a full PhD funding.
-However, prior to the GSK ODRT award, I had no funding for lab I think the most consumables and as pertinent piece of such the experiments I advice I can give would have been able would be follow to conduct were limited. your curiosity.
-During this fellowship I generated data and acumen in support of a full Clinical Research Fellowship application.
+However, prior to the Haleon ODRT award, I had no funding for lab consumables and as such the experiments I would have been able to conduct were limited.
+During this fellowship I generated data and develop my research acumen in support of a full Clinical Research Fellowship application.
 I was successful in applying for a clinical research fellowship from the MRC in November 2018.
 I am now in the midst of my PhD.